-But have you ever seen the same thing tweeted twice in a day?
-Or even in an hour?
 There has been a growing trend on Twitter to automate tweets and schedule a bunch of messages to be sent out onto your timeline throughout the day.
 Really, scheduling posts is really an awesome idea, especially if you know just when to do it (hint: between 2-5pm seems to be the best traffic time for Twitter.)
-But how often should you tweet the same thing?
+But, how often should you tweet the same thing?

 I follow tons of great SEO and content marketing resources on Twitter.
-I follow many of the same on Google+ and Facebook.
-But I can’t tell you how many times I stare at my Twitter timeline and feel like I’m having déjà vu.
+But, I can’t tell you how many times I stare at my Twitter timeline and feel like I’m having déjà vu.
 In fact, it’s not.
 People really are tweeting the same articles daily, and sometimes even more than once in the same day.
 What is up with this?

-Now there are obvious advantages to doing so.
+Now, there are obvious advantages to being repetitive.
 First of all, the half-life of a tweet is really, really short.
 I could quote some stats, but they’re likely to be outdated soon enough.
 In fact, the busier Twitter becomes, the harder it will become for your tweets to be found.
-Hash-tags certainly help in getting people interested in particular topics to find your tweet.
-But unless you’re hitting on hash-tags with extreme tweet volume, it’s likely your tweet will go unseen if you don’t have thousands of Twitter followers.
+Hashtags certainly help in getting people interested in particular topics to find your tweet.
+But, unless you’re hitting on hash-tags with extreme tweet volume, it’s likely your tweet will go unseen if you don’t have thousands of Twitter followers.

 My personal philosophy is that you can certainly tweet the same thing again, but never on back-to-back days unless you have some new spin to put on it.
 Certainly, don’t tweet the same thing in the same day unless there's some major update to it!
-I personally find it incredibly annoying to favorite an article that I enjoyed, only to sit there the next morning wondering why the tweet wasn’t favorited anymore – only to then realize that it was a new tweet that read exactly the same.
+I personally find it incredibly annoying to favorite an article that I enjoyed, only to sit there the next morning wondering why the tweet wasn’t favorited anymore.
+Then, I realize that it was a new tweet that read exactly the same.

 I would love to hear other opinions on this topic.
-I understand that the traffic gain from repetitive tweeting is probably well worth the aggravation to loyal followers.
-I’ve recently un-followed a few resources simply on account of this, though – because I find myself favoriting the same article twice far too often.
+The traffic gain from repetitive tweeting is probably well worth the aggravation to loyal followers, especially with larger accounts.
+I’ve recently un-followed a few Twitter accounts simply on account of this, though – because I find myself favoriting the same article twice far too often.
 These are just my thoughts.
 I would love to hear yours.